JoshuaHolt-Tech/JoshuaHolt-Tech/README.md

 ## :telescope: What I'm Working On

-Currently I'm learning and working on a project involving network analysis.
-I'm using Python and Scapy to analyze network traffic to identify potential security threats.
+Programing solutions for network analysis, indicators of compromise, identifying potential security threats and normal behavior.
 You can follow my progress [here](https://github.com/JoshuaHolt-Tech/network_traffic_analysis).

 ## :robot: Technologies I Use